NexifyHub/Nexify-Message/README.md

 You can read more about the downfall of Nexify [here](https://blog.mitchy.gay/2023/09/01/my-experience-creating-my-own-social-media-site/#my-final-attempt) (the link automatically brings to the correct section).

 ## The possible future of Nexify
-I wrote a blog post about the possible future that Nexify could have, read more [here](https://blog.mitchy.gay/2023/09/03/working-towards-nexify-v2).
+I wrote a blog post about the possible future that Nexify could have.
+Read more about it [here](https://blog.mitchy.gay/2023/09/03/working-towards-nexify-v2).